freeaks/filer/README.md

+about:
+---
-attempt at writing a file manager in pyqt,
+an attempt at writing a file manager in pyqt, for linux or osx,
 with heavy influences from the Amiga Workbench and Directory Opus 5

 file manager: [filer.py](https://raw.github.com/freeaks/filer/master/test-tree/screenshots/filer.png) <-- click for screenshot